scala/docs.scala-lang/sips/pending/_posts/2017-02-07-make-types-behave-like-expressions.md

 }
 ```

-* **Prefix operators bracketless unary use**: While expressions have prefix unary operators, there are none for types.
+###Prefix operators bracketless unary use
+While expressions have prefix unary operators, there are none for types.
 See the [Prefix Operations](http://scala-lang.org/files/archive/spec/2.12/06-expressions.html#prefix-operations) section of the Scala specification.
 This is a lacking feature of the type language Scala offers.
 See also interactions of this feature with other Scala features, further down this text.